Sunlight: Full sun

 Spacing: 2 to 4 inches apart, 1 to 2 feet between rows

 Easy to cultivate with a long storage life, home gardeners are growing onions in most areas of the United States.
-These glorious globes serve up a super-sized portion of vitamin C, are low in calories, and high in minerals and dietary fiber.
+We count on these pungent root vegetables almost every day to flavor our meals.
+It’s easy to forget that these glorious globes serve up a super-sized portion of vitamin C, they’re low in calories, and are high in minerals and dietary fiber.

 Records indicate that onions were grown in Ancient Egypt, and eventually arrived in Rome and became known as the word onion (from the Latin word UNIO, which means large pearl).

-Onions grow best in full sun and deep, fertile well-drained soil with plenty of organic matter.
-Work in a generous amount of organic compost prior to planting.
+Onions grow best in full sun and deep, fertile, well-drained soil with plenty of organic matter.
+Work in a generous amount of organic compost or well-aged animal manure prior to planting.
 Onions are shallow rooted and need constant moisture near the surface.

 Onions form bulbs in response to day length.
-If you choose a type inappropriate for your area, it may make small premature bulbs or not bulb up at all.
+If you choose a type inappropriate for your area, it may make small, premature bulbs or no bulb at all.
 Long-day varieties, Sweet Spanish included, need 14-16 hours of daylight and are grown in northern climates.
 Short day varieties, Bermuda included, need 10-12 hours of daylight.
 These start making bulbs early in the year.
 Select an onion type that is suited to your zone for best results.

 You can grow onions from seed, seedlings or sets.
 Sets mature quickly and are easy to grow, but varieties are limited.
 Seed should be sown in the fall to set bulbs in spring or summer.